-Reaffirmed by the ACEP Board of Directors October 2006; and April 2012
+Reaffirmed by the ACEP Board of Directors April 2012 and October 2006

-Originally approved by the ACEP Board of Directors September 1991 titled, "Ambulance Diversion/Destination Policies"
+Originally approved by the ACEP Board of Directors titled "Ambulance Diversion/Destination Policies" September 1991

 The American College of Emergency Physicians (ACEP) believes that each EMS system must develop mechanisms to address patient diversions by health care facilities.
 These mechanisms must include the establishment of diversion policies for the EMS system that include agreements between facilities regarding when to divert patients and when to accept diverted patients.
 These cooperative agreements between hospitals and out-of-hospital agencies must be designed to: